google-research/planet/README.md

     --config default \
     --params '{tasks: [cheetah_run]}'
 ```

+The code prints `nan` as the score for iterations during which no summaries
+were computed.

 The available tasks are listed in `scripts/tasks.py`.
 The default parameters
 can be found in `scripts/configs.py`.
 To replicate the experiments in our